 try New England clam chow-dah

 ).
-Generally, we recommend eating any seafood that's presented to you, but go out of your way to find fresh lobster or steamed clams.
+Generally, it's recommended you eat any seafood that's presented to you, but go out of your way to find fresh lobster or steamed clams.

 But the impact of multiculturalism on local cuisine can't be overstated.
 Thai, Vietnamese, Middle Eastern, Indian, Ethiopian, Brazilian, Mexican, Caribbean and Cajun restaurants have established themselves in a town that used to have a reputation for provincialism.
 Current dining trends run to exquisitely prepared and presented contemporary French cuisine, Mediterranean-inspired bistros and Asian fusion restaurants.

 Having such a wealth of choices does not come cheap, however; Boston can be a very expensive city in which to dine.
-For a less costly option, consider taking your main meal at lunch, especially at the Barking Crab or the ever-touristy, ever-reliable Durgin Park, the oldest continuously functioning restaurant in the country.
+For a less costly option, consider taking your main meal at lunch, especially at the Barking Crab or Mr. Barltey's Burger Cottage.

 Dining times are generally 6-10 am for breakfast, 11 am-2 pm for lunch, 5-10 pm for dinner.

 Expect to pay within these general guidelines for a single dinner without tax, tip or drinks: $ = less than US$15; $$ = US$15-$30; $$$ = US$31-$50; $$$$ = more than US$50.